 Martin’s research focuses on understanding language variation and change, determinants of language use and linguistic variability, as well as language acquisition.
 Furthermore, Martin is also interested in and an avid proponent of computational humanities, reproducible research practices, as well as data science and management.

-Zeynep Sancak Sert is a research assistant at AcqVA Aurora Center.
+Jagoda Dyga is a research assistant at AcqVA Aurora Center.
 She supports the lab by assisting AcqVA Aurora researchers in their studies and handling administrative aspects of the lab.
-Zeynep is currently pursuing her MA in English Acquisition and Multilingualism at the department of language and culture at UiT.
-In addition to the AcqVA Aurora Lab, Zeynep is affiliated with the PoLaR Lab.
-She is supervised by Fatih Bayram and Vincent DeLuca and her research uses EEG to understand the processing of English as an L2 by Norwegian speakers.
+Jagoda has recently graduated from MA program in Theoretical Linguistics at the University of Tromsø.
+In addition to the AcqVA Aurora Lab, Jagoda is affiliated with the ADIM project as a research assistant.

 All members of the UiT Aurora Center for Language Acquisition, Variation, and Attrition (AcqVA Aurora) are members of the AcqVA Aurora Lab.
 You find an overview of the AcqVA Aurora members under the PEOPLE tab here.

-The AcqVA Aurora Lab collaborates and shares digital resources with the Language Technology and Data Analysis Laboratory (LADAL) in the School of Languages and Cultures at the University fo Queensland.
+The AcqVA Aurora Lab collaborates and shares digital resources with the Language Technology and Data Analysis Laboratory (LADAL) in the School of Languages and Cultures at the University of Queensland.